← Return to program

 Artificial Intelligence, Large Language Models, and Machine Learning have revolutionized our ability to automate complex tasks that once required significant human time and effort.
 But how do machines, which fundamentally operate on binary code, achieve such remarkable feats?
 The answer lies in embeddings - a powerful concept at the heart of modern AI.
 Embeddings are the bridge between human-understandable information and the numerical language of computers.
 They allow us to represent complex data - whether it's text, images, or even abstract concepts - as dense vectors of numbers.
 In this presentation, we'll demystify embeddings and give you a practical and intuitive understanding of how they work.

-We'll dive into:<br /> 1.
+We'll dive into: 1.
 What are embeddings and how they enable machines to process and understand human language 2.
 How you can create your own embeddings or utilise existing embedding models to encode language in Python 3.
-How embeddings underpin LLMs
+Applications for embeddings

 By the end, you'll have a solid grasp of this fundamental AI concept and be equipped to start experimenting with embeddings in your own projects.

-I've been working in data science/analytics for around 3 years now, my tool of choice: Python.
+I've been working in data science for around 3 years at a consulting firm called Brady Heywood.
+Python is my tool of choice for AI and analytics.